 - 14:00: continue toward Ibusuki (30 min) or Mt Kaimon

-- Skip if: kids are under 5 or weather is rainy (gardens are outdoor)
+- Skip if: kids are under 5 or the weather is rainy (gardens are outdoor)

 Family-friendly tips

-- Stroller: foldable easier — interior of some residences require shoes off
+- Stroller: a foldable one is easier — some residence interiors require shoes off

 - Picnic-friendly: small plazas along the street; bring snacks

-- Restrooms: at parking lot and 2 spots along main street
+- Restrooms: at the parking lot and 2 spots along the main street

-- Cash + card: residence tickets take cards; small shops cash
+- Cash + card: residence tickets take cards; small shops are cash only

 - Photography: outdoor anywhere OK; some residences restrict interior photos